syssi/esphome-zb-gw03/docs/router.md

 ```

 #### 8. Restart the Zigbee module via Home Asisstant or Reboot the whole device

-  - Press the `Zigbee Reset` switch or `Restart` switch
+Press the `Zigbee Reset` switch or `Restart` switch.

 #### 9. Enable the "Pairing Mode"

-  - Goto the ESPHome device in Home Assistant and turn the "Enable Pairing Mode" switch on
+Goto the ESPHome device in Home Assistant and turn the "Enable Pairing Mode" switch on.

 #### 10. The Router can be paired now with your Zigbee Coordinator